brightspot/react-examples/marked-text/README.md

 ## Using the example application

-Publish an Article.
-Once published, the front end can render this article.
+Before performing the following steps, publish an Article.

 ## How everything works